Raymond A. Palmer: FBI investigation

 In 1948, Palmer began to crusade against mutually assured destruction and nuclear weapons.
 In 1953, Walter Winchell gave the Federal Bureau of Investigation (FBI) a letter denouncing Palmer as a communist propagandist.
 He accused Palmer of publishing the Roger Phillips Graham story "Frontiers Beyond the Sun" and the E.K.
 Jarvis story "Death Beyond the Veil" (both in Amazing Stories, January 1953).
 He also accused Other Worlds of advocating "peace at any price" communist propaganda.
 The FBI ran background checks on Palmer's employees but found nothing incriminatory.

 A second complaint was made to the FBI in 1954.
 The anti-communist group Aware, Inc. sent a letter to the FBI accusing Palmer of anti-Americanism in an editorial he wrote in Mystic.
 The FBI declined to investigate the claim.

-Chicago FBI Special Agents interviewed Palmer after he ran a story, "Venusians Walk Our Streets", by science fiction author Frank M. Vest.
+On July 19, 1954, FBI Special Agents interviewed Palmer after he ran a story, "Venusians Walk Our Streets", by science fiction author Frank M. Vest.
 The story claimed the FBI laboratories were researching a mystery metal from Venus.
 The FBI did a records search, and found that their laboratories had never received any such metal and that no such research was being performed.
 When confronted with this falsehood, Palmer claimed that he did not catch the FBI reference and the "mystery metal", in his final edit, but quickly apologized for the mistake, and offered to run a retraction.
 Palmer told the Special Agents that the magazine received around 50 letters about flying saucer sightings each week, and that he forwarded the most feasible-sounding ones to the Central Intelligence Agency's Chicago office.

 The FBI released Palmer's FBI file on June 22, 2018, under the Freedom of Information Act.

 In 1962, Palmer printed an image of a $100 bill on the cover of Search.
 A United States Secret Service official sent him a letter warning him against counterfeiting.
 Palmer transformed this into a raid on his office by the Secret and local police.

 For the rest of his life, Palmer stridently claimed that he was being harassed by U.S. government law enforcement agencies.
 In the 1970s, he claimed that this began in 1941 when he was arrested as a spy by border control agents as he attempted to drive into Canada.
 None of his friends, and few of his readers, believed this new story.